jordiwave/CodeBlocks_Unofficial_Testing/windows_installer/Readme_Installer_Release.txt

         * https://github.com/zinnjonas/cbInno (code and installer added 25JAN2022)
     9. Modified config code so the configs for this version are installed in the codeblocks_experimental directory in order to allow nightly and this version to co-exist on the one pC.
+    10. Added support for export, import and save global variables.
+(SF Ticket 1184)
+    11. Added nww "--variable-set" command line parameter to set the global variable set for batch building win32 & Win64 from the one workspace/project file by using different global variable sets with support for the variables in the project files used.
+[Trunk CB project files do not support this.]

 Updated installer highlights compared to the C::B 20.03 NSIS installer:
 =======================================================================